grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi knew it would be loud.
 But he was not prepared for the sheer penetrating amplitude of the over-powered engine that had no muffler to speak of.
 It rolled and roared its way to life and the pressure of the sound swamped the entire interior of the small craft from bow to stern.

-Being direct drive, unlike the _Prospect_, the _Gnat's_ engine also shook the boat a lot more.
-Also unlike the _Prospect_, the _Gnat's_ diesel changed pitch and volume as the boat gained speed and the engine had to work harder.
+Being direct drive, unlike the _Prospect_, the _Gnat_'s engine also shook the boat a lot more.
+Also unlike the _Prospect_, the _Gnat_'s diesel changed pitch and volume as the boat gained speed and the engine had to work harder.
 Shakes pushed the throttle forward and the already all-consuming sound grew, clawing its way into the deepest folds of Hemi's tweed clothing until the bass notes vibrated his clothes against his skin, resonated in the huge void of his chest, and shook every last tiny screw holding the _Gnat_ together.

 Hemi squeezed himself into the small space next to the pilot's seat where Shakes was guiding the boat.
 In that space he could reach the sonar controls, which Shakes had set up close enough to the pilot's seat so that normally he could work the sonar himself while driving the boat.
 With Hemi aboard he was happy to let someone else keep an eye on the sonar.

 Hemi did not even bother with the headset.
-There was no way they would hear anything on passive sonar above the raucous engine noise of the _Gnat's_ diesel.
+There was no way they would hear anything on passive sonar above the raucous engine noise of the _Gnat_'s diesel.
 But he punched the active sonar ping button and it was loud enough to get a response.
 The sonar sweep laid out a speckled ground plan of contacts in the ten nautical miles or so around the _Gnat_.
 Hemi waited five minutes and then fired off another ping.
 Only one dot had changed position, and that was the _Grackle_.
 It had moved from its intercept course with the _Prospect_ and swung around to follow the engine noise of the _Gnat_.

 [//]: # (A ground plan of _Hell_ of course. )

 A few minutes later Hemi let go one more ping just to be sure the _Grackle_ was still following the _Gnat_, which it was.
 Then he powered down the sonar unit.
 Any further pings would run the risk of giving away the position of the _Prospect_ to the _Grackle_ after Captain Percy started maneuvering her boat.
-For the time being, with the _Gnat's_ engine overwhelming everything else in the water, Hemi would have to just guess the status of the other boats by dead reckoning.
+For the time being, with the _Gnat_'s engine overwhelming everything else in the water, Hemi would have to just guess the status of the other boats by dead reckoning.

 Hemi caught Shake's eye and pointed up to the hatch.
 Shakes nodded, and squeezed off the other side of the pilot's seat.
 Hemi passed through the space of the vacated pilot's chair to climb up and open the hatch above.
 He stepped out into the shallow stream that washed over the deck of the _Gnat_.

 The surface was mostly calm, with a light breeze under a bright gray sky.
 With the hatch open, Shakes piloted the boat standing.
 With his head up out of the sail, he kept a fierce eye forward for large pieces of debris or sunken hulks.
 Hemi shaded his eyes and scanned the horizon behind.
 They had only made a couple of miles from the _Prospect_, and Hemi could still see its gray sail rolling slowly from side to side, outlined dimly against the cloudy sky.
 But it was just one of a half dozen other large inert masses bobbing on the ocean surface within eyesight, not to mention the hundreds of smaller bits slowly churning through the scummy black water and occasionally clacking against each other.

-Hemi sat on the _Gnat's_ low sail, just astern the open hatch and in front of the diesel exhaust that blew away abaft in a long stream of airborne crud.
+Hemi sat on the _Gnat_'s low sail, just astern the open hatch and in front of the diesel exhaust that blew away abaft in a long stream of airborne crud.
 Shakes reached down into the sail, withdrew a pair of binoculars, and handed them to Hemi.

 Hemi could see nothing moving under power on the surface besides themselves, which meant the _Grackle_ was probably operating submerged.
 As with everything to do with submarining, Hemi's plan would be a series of long, slow moves interspersed with fast and frightening determined actions.

-Hemi scanned back and forth across the horizon for twenty minutes or so, and then a small aspect change of the _Prospect's_ sail caught his practiced attention.
+Hemi scanned back and forth across the horizon for twenty minutes or so, and then a small aspect change of the _Prospect_'s sail caught his practiced attention.
 It had stopped swaying, and was now holding itself bolt upright.
 Hemi focused his binoculars on it, and a few minutes later it sank silently downwards.
 The viscous black surface closed over it with a sucking sound that Hemi almost imagined he could hear.

 [//]: # (### The Gnat dives; assembling the devices; the plan)

 At this, Hemi signaled to Shakes to make way so he could climb back down into the bowels of the _Gnat_.
 He returned to assembling the devices he had been working on.
 He made careful calculations with his slide ruler, and noted them on his clipboard.
-Then he connected an air hose to a valve of the _Gnat's_ compressed air system, and blew air into the old boat fenders he had brought from the _Prospect_.
+Then he connected an air hose to a valve of the _Gnat_'s compressed air system, and blew air into the old boat fenders he had brought from the _Prospect_.
 After each fender was filled, he put a gauge on it and checked the precise pressure inside the fender.
 When he was satisfied with the level of inflation, he sealed the fender shut with a screw-tightened clip, and then lashed it to one of his twin explosive cylinder mine units.

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the weapons he had created.